 MINES’ POLICY LIBRARY

-Policies by Subject
+Policies and Procedures by Subject

 Board of Trustee Conflict of Interest Policy

 Approved by: the Colorado School of Mines Board of Trustees: October 29, 2010

 Promulgated by: the CSM Board of Trustees on December 13, 2001.

 Members of the Board of Trustees (“Trustees”) of the Colorado School of Mines (“School”) serve the public trust and have a clear obligation to fulfill their responsibilities in a manner consistent with this fact.
 A Trustee has the fiduciary responsibility to discharge his or her duties in good faith, with due care and in the best interests of the School.

 The School’s Trustees commonly have a wide range of professional and personal associations with and interests in other entities.
 At times, these external activities and interests might create an apparent or actual conflict of interest situation.
 Although most such potential conflicts may be deemed inconsequential or manageable, the Trustees and the School must be sensitive to conflict situations as they arise and be prepared to effectively address these to assure that the Trustees are able to perform their duties to the School with the utmost integrity, exercising their good faith judgment in the best interest of the School.

 The purpose of this Conflict of Interest Policy is to provide guidance to the Trustees in identifying, disclosing and managing or resolving apparent or actual conflicts that threaten to impede a Trustee’s ability to fulfill his or her fiduciary responsibilities to the School and act in the best interest of the School.